tableaux2023/tableaux2023.github.io/index.md

 ## Welcome to FroCoS 2023

-FroCoS 2023 will take place at the Czech Institute of Informatics, Robotics and Cybernetics (CIIRC) of the Czech Technical University in Prag, Czech Republic int second half of September 2023.
+FroCoS 2023 will take place at the Czech Institute of Informatics, Robotics and Cybernetics (CIIRC) of the Czech Technical University in Prague (CTU), Czech Republic in the second half of September 2023.

-This is a prelimary version of the conference webpage.
-More information will be made availble here at a later point.
+This is a preliminary version of the conference webpage.
+More information will be made available here at a later point.